Drug house: United States

-The strongest industry in some U.S. urban areas is the illegal drug trade.
+Many major American urban areas contain drug houses.
 Abandoned buildings ravaged by arson or neglect are utilized by drug dealers since they are free, obscure, and secluded, and there is no paper trail in the form of rent receipts.
 The sale of illegal drugs often draws violent crime to afflicted neighborhoods, sometimes exacerbating the exodus of residents.
 In some cases, enraged citizens have burned drug houses to the ground, in hopes that by destroying the sites for drug operations they would also drive the illegal industries from their neighborhoods.
-Many major American urban areas contain drug houses.

 United Kingdom

-Strong legislation in England and Wales provides a mechanism for police and local authorities to close premises which have been associated with disorder or serious nuisance.
+Legislation in England and Wales provides a mechanism for police and local authorities to close premises which have been associated with disorder or serious nuisance.
 Often, these drug houses have been found in social housing, which has been taken over by drug dealers and users.

 These closure orders were designed to disrupt class A drug dealing and anecdotal evidence suggests that it mainly affects socially housed tenants.
 The effect is that once an order is made, the premises are boarded up, and no one may enter the premises, initially for a period of three months, but this can be extended to six months on the application of the police.